 - What kind of career did she envision as she was going to school?
 8:02

-- What creative influences did she have in her life growing up?
+- Which creative influences did she have in her life growing up?
 10:52

-- What is like to have her dad working remotely growing up.
+- What it was like to have her dad working remotely growing up.
 13:15

 - When was the first time Emily had experience with entrepreneurship herself?
 14:47